 Video

-I managed the entire process from set up, interview questions, filming and editing.
-I usually made several versions of teh same video so it can be used across different mediums such as youtube, website and social media.
+I managed the entire process from set up, interview questions (working with the stakeholders), filming and editing.
+In most cases I produced several versions of the same video, to expand its reach across youtube, website and social media feeds.

 June 12, 2025, Thursday